open-pioneer/trails-starter/docs/RepositoryGuide.md

 Although one typically uses peer dependencies to solve this issue, that has proved to be impractical at the moment (see [dependencies vs peerDependencies](./BestPractices.md#dependencies-vs-peerdependencies)).
 We have configured a custom CLI tool to check for duplicate packages after `pnpm install`, so this error case cannot remain unnoticed (see [`pnpm check-duplicates`](#pnpm-check-duplicates)).

-When encountering a duplicate package, consider taking the folling steps
+When encountering a duplicate package, consider taking the following steps:

 -   Run `pnpm dedupe`.
 This can sometimes resolve the issue.
 -   Investigate why the package is duplicated.
     Use `pnpm why -r PACKAGE_NAME` (optional: add `@SOME_VERSION` after the package name) to see why that package is present in your dependency tree.
     Then, decide what to do next.
 -   Alternative 1:
-    Update other packages as well, so all of them use a shared version.
+    Update other packages as well, so all of them use a shared version again.
     This is only an option if those updates actually exist.
 -   Alternative 2:
     Override the version for some packages (using pnpm overrides).